• WORK

 illustration: luis echánove

-designing packaging is largely about turning the designer's work into everyday objects that silently accompany us on a daily basis. the design of a cereal box or a tetra brik of milk that by their very ordinariness become invisible on the kitchen table. and from the table, inevitably, to the trash can and from there to the landfill. and all that journey as a symbol of the contribution of packaging to the commercial success of a brand.
+Designing packaging consists to a great extent in turning the designer's work into everyday objects that accompany us silently on a daily basis.
+The design of a cereal box or a tetra brik of milk that by their very ordinariness become invisible on the kitchen table.
+And from the table, to the trash can without remedy and from there to the landfill.
+And all this journey as a symbol of the contribution of packaging to the commercial success of a brand.

-the purchase decision usually lasts only a few seconds from the moment of purchase in front of the supermarket shelf. of course, the influence of packaging on the purchase decision is not the main factor. price, communication, location on the shelf, etc. are other factors that also help the consumer to make a decisive purchase decision. however, packaging can lead to a definitive rejection on the part of the consumer.
+The purchase decision usually lasts a few seconds from the act of buying in front of the shelf in the supermarket.
+Of course, the influence of packaging on the purchase decision is not the main factor.
+Price, communication, location on the shelf, etc. are other factors that also help the consumer to make a decisive purchase decision.
+However, packaging can lead to a definitive rejection by the consumer.

-all the effort dedicated to design by marketing departments and design agencies is focused on contributing to the seduction of the consumer so that the consumer ends up designing that packaging and throwing it away when it has fulfilled its function. that is the beauty of designing packaging, the beauty of designing garbage.
+All the effort dedicated to design by marketing departments and design agencies is focused on contributing to the seduction of the consumer so that the consumer ends up designing that packaging and throwing it away when it has fulfilled its function.
+This is the beauty of designing packaging, the beauty of designing garbage.

 tags: branding, packaging